vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/4_The_Soma_Cups.md

 ## 16
 ### a
-Ye dread ones, guardians of men,
-O All-gods, come ye,
-Generous, to the pressed drink of the generous one.
 ### b
 Thou art taken with a support; to the All-gods thee!
 This is thy birthplace; to the All-gods thee!
 ## 17